If you’re a fan of Jim Benson and Tonianne DeMaria Barry’s Personal Kanban writings, you’ll know that they have two basic rules:

 Being relatively new to Kanban, the first rule instantly made a lot of sense to me — particularly in the context of using LeanKit.
 Being able to see the steps our team follows to get work done on a board and then visually track our progress has performed wonders for transparency, focus and collaboration.

 As for limiting WIP, the light bulb moment was a lot later in coming.
-In terms of the Kanban maturity model, our team is probably somewhere between a 2 and a 3.
+In terms of the Kanban maturity model, our team is probably somewhere between two and three.

 We’ve mapped out our workflow on a Kanban board — and continuously revise it to improve our process.
 We also have explicit policies around how we get that work done.

-Jim and Tonianne’s parting words were that setting WIP limits is difficult – and in the beginning it can feel counter-intuitive.
-But as soon as you discover that prioritizing some tasks over others ultimately results in ALL of the tasks being completed sooner than if you’d started them all at the same time, you’ll wonder why it took you so long to try it!
+Jim and Tonianne’s parting words were that setting WIP limits is difficult; and in the beginning, it can feel counter-intuitive.
+But as soon as you discover that prioritizing some tasks over others ultimately results in completing all of the tasks sooner than if you’d started them all at the same time, you’ll wonder why it took you so long to try it.

 Here are the links to the complete “Why Limit WIP Series” published by Jim and Tonianne: